 Decorative and Cosmetic Contact Lenses

-Decorative and cosmetic contacts do not typically corrective refractive errors of your eyes, but are designed to alter their appearance and/or colour.
-Previously, decorative and cosmetic contact lenses were unregulated, but highly scrutinized for unintentional injuries to wearers.
+Decorative and cosmetic contacts do not typically correct refractive errors of your eyes, but are designed to alter their appearance and/or colour.
+Previously, decorative and cosmetic contact lenses were unregulated but highly scrutinized for unintentional injuries to wearers.
 That changed on July 16th of 2016 when a new federal law came into effect that regulated contact lenses as a Class II medical device in Canada.
-Under this new regulation, cosmetic and decorative contact lenses can only be fitted by a licensed eye care professional.
+Under this new regulation, cosmetic and decorative contact lenses in Victoria can only be fitted by a licensed eye care professional.

 Laser Refractive Surgery